Saudi-led coalition captures large areas of Yemen's Hodeidah airport: UAE

 U.N. officials estimate that 600,000 people live in and around Hodeidah and that in a worst-case scenario the battles could cost up to 250,000 lives.

 Hodeidah port remained open on Tuesday with the U.N.
-World Food Programme racing to unload three ships containing enough food for six million people for one month, WFP spokeswoman Bettina Luescher told reporters in Geneva.
+World Food Programme hastening to unload three ships containing enough food for six million people for one month, WFP spokeswoman Bettina Luescher told reporters in Geneva.

-UAE Minister of State for Foreign Affairs Anwar Gargash said on Monday the coalition was taking a measured approach to minimize risks to civilians, and allowing the Houthis an escape route inland to their bastion in the capital Sanaa.
+UAE Minister of State for Foreign Affairs Anwar Gargash said on Monday the coalition was taking a measured approach to minimize risks to civilians, and allowing the Houthis an escape route inland to their bastion in Sanaa.

-The Arab states say their aim is to seize the airport and port quickly and to avoid street battles in the city center.
-But Hodeidah is well defended as it constitutes the key supply line to Houthi-controlled territory including Sanaa.
+The Arab states say their aim is to seize the airport and port quickly and avoid street battles in the city center.
+But the Houthis were well dug into Hodeidah as it constitutes the key supply line to territory they control including Sanaa.

-Gargash said the coalition was counting on Martin Griffiths, the U.N. special envoy for Yemen who arrived in Sanaa on Saturday, to broker a Houthi agreement to leave Hodeidah.

-But Griffiths departed Sanaa on Tuesday without comment, witnesses said, leaving unclear whether any headway was made.
+Martin Griffiths, U.N. peace envoy for Yemen, returned to Sanaa on Saturday, four days after the coalition assault on Hodeidah began, in an apparent effort to dampen hostilities.
+But he departed on Tuesday without comment, witnesses said, leaving unclear whether any headway was made.

-A member of the Houthis’ ruling politburo, Mohammed al-Bukhaiti, denied the talks with Griffiths had focused on handing over Hodeidah “because this request is unrealistic”.
+A member of the Houthis’ ruling politburo, Mohammed al-Bukhaiti, denied Gargash’s assertion that the talks with Griffiths had focused on handing over Hodeidah “because this request is unrealistic”.

 “During all his visits, the envoy has discussed a comprehensive political solution that addresses...all fronts and not only Hodeidah,” he told Reuters by telephone.